holo-spirit/blog/_posts/2020-04-15-how-to-blog-from-termux.markdown

   - checkout your github pages repo
   - add posts

-This blog was written thia way :)
+This blog was written this way :)